Publications, opinions, and speeches

 You can access the 2017 version of Welfare in Canada on this page.

 This report focuses on the incomes of four different households living on social assistance, commonly known as “welfare.”
 It is a continuation of the welfare incomes series published regularly by the former National Council of Welfare.

-Total welfare incomes consist of the sum of two main components:
+Total welfare incomes consist of the sum of the following components:

 - social assistance

 - provincial/territorial and federal tax credits.

 Social assistance is the program of last resort.
 It is intended for persons who have exhausted all other means of financial support.
 Every province and territory has its own social assistance program, so no two are exactly the same.